Donaldduck8/IDA-Scripts-and-Tools/README.md

 ### Better Annotator

-Pressing ``Ctrl+Shift+A`` will open a dialog that allows you to import decrypted string as a JSON object and use them to annotate your IDBs in various ways.
+Pressing ``Ctrl+Shift+A`` will open a dialog that allows you to import decrypted strings as a JSON object and use them to annotate your IDBs in various ways.

 - "Globals" will define globals at all addresses (keys) if they do not exist, and rename them to the values provided in your JSON object.
 - "Enum" will format an enum mapping all keys to the values provided in your JSON object, and print the formatted enum to the console.